chinarulezzz/chinarulezzz.github.io/index.md

 *[NSE]* Fix for oracle-tns-version which was sending an invalid TNS probe due to a string escaping mixup.
 [GH#716](https://github.com/nmap/nmap/commit/b30c304a2dc440f17c9a3a25061fae5730492ada)

+*[NSE]* [Maintained collection](https://github.com/chinarulezzz/nmap-extra-scripts) of NSE-Scripts that are unmerged to upstream.

+*[ZeNMap]* Font-fix [patches](https://github.com/chinarulezzz/zenmap_fixes) for zenmap to follow the system style.

 ### Wxp78key

 [Tiny keylogger](https://github.com/chinarulezzz/wxp78key) for Windows XP/Vista/7/8 with FTP upload.

 It was written for educational purposes.

+### Captal

+My security auditing and social-engineering research project.
+The main goal is to provide the flexible, modular constructor for Wi-Fi/MITM/Phishing attacks.

+See also pentestuff below.

+### Asleap

+My [improved version of asleap](https://github.com/chinarulezzz/asleap): LEAP/PPTP Attacker.
+Rest in peace, bro.

+### gencc

+A [simple program](https://github.com/chinarulezzz/gencc) to generate credit card numbers that pass the MOD 10 check (Luhn formula).
+Usefull for testing e-commerce sites.
+During development, surely.

 ### SMS